Release date: June 29, 2007 (United Kingdom)

 Starring: Natalie Portman, Juliette Binoche, Willam Defoe, Steve Buscemi, Elijah Wood and many many more.

 Wow.
 Well…?
 What to say about this movie?
 Firstly, it took me by surprise, it really did.
 When I first heard the premise, 18 shorts in 18 “arrondissements” each following a different story, it felt like a movie that would lack interest and lack impact.
 I was wrong.
 How can you form a connection to a movie in which the characters are with you for such a short amount of time, one in which there is “no story”?
 The answer, by making the city the character, by making the city the story.
 What I initially expected to be one of the films biggest weaknesses became one of its biggest strengths.
-The characters aren’t in our lives for very long but they act as a pixel on a screen, a brush stroke on paper or even a stitch in a greater tapestry.
+The characters aren’t in our lives for very long but they act as a pixel on a screen, a brush stroke on paper, a stitch in a greater tapestry.
 When these stitches come together they form something much larger.
 Each stitch is needed to form the final piece but this film does a great job of ensuring not one stitch becomes more important than the other.
-Not only are the characters needed but so is each segment.
+Not only are the characters needed but each segment is too.
 Each segment brings it’s own director with their own story and their own experiences.
-Despite fitting into this larger tapestry each director maintains their own individual style (see the Coen brothers short with Steve Buscemi, clearly stylistically and emotionally Coen Brothers.)
+Despite fitting into this larger tapestry each director maintains their own individual style (see the Coen brothers short with Steve Buscemi, clearly stylistically and emotionally Coen Brothers).
 The shorts tie together a patchwork painting of Paris.
 A patchwork ode to the city of lights, love and culture.

 When discussing anthology movies one surely has to bring up Tarantino’s Pulp Fiction.
 With Pulp Fiction every viewer will have their own personal favourite scene and Paris, Je T’aime is absolutely no different.
 I think the best way of portraying the feel of this movie is to talk about some of the individual shorts, from the brilliant, to the bizarre, and back around to the bizarrely brilliant.
 In case you’re worried I’m about to give away the best scenes fear not, these are just a few selected at random.